stormqloud/kazoo-tgbbok/README.md

 * Annoint an account Reseller Status
   * sup whistle_services_maintenance make_reseller `<account_id>`

-##Degug
+##Logging
 -----------------
-* Increase the log level for whapps:
+* Increase the log level for whapps to *max*:
   * sup whistle_maintenance syslog_level debug
-* Increase the log level for ecallmgr:
+* Increase the log level for ecallmgr to *max*:
   * sup -n ecallmgr whistle_maintenance syslog_level debug

-* You can use any of the syslog severity levels to change what is logged.
+You can use any of the syslog severity levels (in order) to change what is logged.

+emerg,alert,crit,err,warn,notice,info,debug

+* To turn off all logging use
+  * sup -n ecallmgr whistle_maintenance syslog_level emerg

+If you want permanent changes look in `/etc/kazoo/config.ini`

 ##Whapps